 JUDE KELLY OBE is founder and chair of Metal, having spent the first three years of Metal's development as our artistic director.
 She went on to play an instrumental role in securing the 2012 Olympic Games for London and is currently artistic director at London Southbank Centre.
 She is joined on our board by the actor, Sir Ian McKellen, writers Paul Morley, Yasmin Alibhai Brown and Rachel Lichtenstein, Radio One DJ Nihal Arthanayake, Sally Tallant, artistic director of Liverpool Biennial and creative directors, Ian Thompson and Mark Blenkinsop.

 Colette has worked to develop Metal since the company's inception in 2002.
 She works across all three Metal sites and brings extensive experience of working in large scale public arenas via public art consultancy, exhibitions, participatory design and education projects.
 She was managing director of the Royal Society of British Sculptors (RBS) from 1998 – 2002 and is a freelance writer and commentator on the arts and has published articles in a number of journals and publications.
-She recently co-curated Estuary 2016 with Gareth Evans of the Whitechapel Gallery & Sue Jones of Whitstable Biennale.
+She recently created Estuary, a major new arts festival along the banks of the Thames in South Essex and North Kent.
+The first edition, Estuary 2016 was co-curated with Gareth Evans of the Whitechapel Gallery & Sue Jones of Whitstable Biennale.

 Simon is a practising artist and curator based in London.
 He develops programmes and commissions for a variety of organisations including Metal, Watershed, MAC and the AND Festival.
 His practice engages the political aspects of digital culture with a continuing interest in behaviour and propaganda.
 He develops projects across all our sites in Liverpool, Peterborough and Southend.